BaraHashesh/Grad_Project_Version_3/src/client/models/connection/README.md

 This class is responsible for handling a UDP connection, which is used in broadcast mode in order to discover nearby storage devices.

-    Note: This class implements the Runnable interface so it does not hinder the progress of the over all application

 ## 2. BrowsingClient

 This class is responsible for handling a TCP connection, which is used